Quick and Easy Pie Crust

 Your pie crust is ready to fill with your favorite sweet or savory filling.

-• Make sure your butter and water are cold.
-The colder they are the flakier your crust.
+Make sure your butter and water are very cold.
+The colder they are, the flakier your crust will be.

-• Handle the dough just enough to bring it together and try not to overmix your dough.
+Handle the dough just enough to bring it together and avoid overmixing—this keeps the crust tender.

-• You can chill the dough before rolling to help relax the gluten and makes the crust easier to work with.
+Chilling the dough before rolling helps relax the gluten and makes it easier to work with.

 Frequently Asked Questions